Analysis 2024

 filter(rank <= 10) |>

-For the early 2024 release, Austin FC’s Sebastián Driussi is the 5th highest player in the MLS and Houston’s Hector Herrera is the 8th highest-paid player.
+In the final salary release in 2024, Austin FC’s Sebastián Driussi was the 4th highest player in the MLS and Houston’s Hector Herrera is the 7th highest-paid player.

 Both Inter Miami and Toronto FC have two top 10 earners on their rosters.